rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 The primary exception to the above set of rules are libcudf's core data owning types, `cudf::table` and `cudf::column`. libcudf uses modern C++ idioms based on smart pointers to avoid resource leaks and make code exception-safe.
 To avoid passing around raw pointers, and to ensure that ownership semantics are clear, libcudf has separate `view` types corresponding to data owning types.
-For example, `cudf::column` owns data, while `cudf::column_view` represents an view on a column of data, while `cudf::mutable_column_view` represents a mutable view.
+For example, `cudf::column` owns data, while `cudf::column_view` represents an view on a column of data and `cudf::mutable_column_view` represents a mutable view.
 A `column_view` need not actually reference data owned by a `cudf::column`; any memory buffer will do.
 This separation allows libcudf algorithms to clearly communicate ownership expectations and allows multiple views into the same data to coexist.